LesiaChaban/gdk-oci-oke-workshop/00-introduction/introduction.md

 ## About this Workshop

-This workshop takes you step by step through the process of deploying a Java application to OCI Kubernetes Clusters (OKE) and upload, download, and delete files from Oracle Cloud Infrastructure (OCI) Object Storage using the Graal Development Kit for Micronaut (GDK).
+This workshop takes you step by step through the process of deploying a Java Microservice to Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE) using the Graal Development Kit for Micronaut (GDK).
-Kubernetes Clusters (OKE) service.

 You'll use GraalVM Native Image to package and run the application as a native executable.

 It is aimed at application developers and DevOps engineers with an intermediate knowledge of Java.